Jgfyyvzss/MtEmu-SolarOGN/Power/Readme.md

 ![Ebay MPPT charge controller with USB](/Power/MPPT_ebay.JPG)

 ### 5V power to Witty / Pi
-An ebay 12V to 5V waterproof step down converter provides power to the Witty, and so to the Pi and RTL-SDR.
+I started with an ebay 12V to 5V waterproof step down converter provides power to the Witty, and so to the Pi and RTL-SDR.
 Unfortunately the output is 4.97V so the Pi complains of low voltage.
-But it runs.
-I'll probbaly update it to an adjustable regulator so I can set it to Pi's preferred 5.1V
+I'm now changing that to an XL6009 based adjustable supply, same as described below.
 ![Ebay 12V to 5V step down](/Power/5v_usbc.jpg)

 ### 5V power to USB hub.
-I'm trying a generic fixed/adjustable 5V 3A step down power supply with an enable input.
-By connecting the enable to the Witty VOUT 5V it should turn on when the Pi does.
-There could be some difficulty getting a common ground for this because the Witty uses CATHODE as ground for the Pi power not the ground from the battery or USB supplying it.
-The Witty already has a 0.05 ohm resistor between CATHODE & GROUND, so I'm thinking it should be OK to tie the battery and 5V power supply grounds together and put a resistor between VOUT and ENABLE provide the 1-2V signal the ENABLE pin probably requires.

-My electronics skills are't great so I could be wrong about this common ground stuff.
+I started trying a generic fixed/adjustable 5V 3A step down power supply with an enable input.
+Unfortunately that had Enable low so I would have needed to build an signal inverter.
+The better solution is (hopefully) to change to an XL4005 based supply with Enable High.
+The ones delivered are XL6009 chips, but seem to be effectively the same.

 ![5V power supply with Enable](/Power/5V_with_enable.png)